OBLIGATORY TRAVELER

 PLEASE NOTE, THIS POST MAY INCLUDE AFFILIATE LINKS, MEANING THAT IF YOU CLICK ON A LINK AND MAKE A PURCHASE, I’LL RECEIVE A SMALL COMMISION.
 THIS WILL COME AT NO COST TO YOU.

 The American Dream building looms in the distance as cars brave the chaotic, New Jersey Turnpike.
-The building is either a glowing beacon of fun, or a monstrous blight.
+The building is either a glowing beacon of fun or a monstrous blight.
 It is in the eye of the beholder.
 Our goal is fun and involves visiting Nickelodeon Universe at American Dream.

 Most people consider American Dream a mall.
-It was built with mall in mind, but after multiple bankruptcies, and corporate changes, the concept evolved.
-Today, especially the younger generations, are less interested in accumulating stuff, and are more interested in spending money on experiences.
+It was built with mall in mind, but after multiple bankruptcies and corporate changes, the concept evolved.
+Today, especially the younger generations, are less interested in accumulating stuff and are more interested in spending money on experiences.
 Although a percentage of American Dream is devoted to retail, the majority is devoted to entertainment.
 There is an indoor ski resort, ice skating rink, mini-golf course, a mirror maze, and indoor water and amusement parks.

-In our travel era of Parks, Parks, and Parks, we are keen to visit American Dream’s, Nickelodeon Universe, indoor theme park.
-Currently, an unlimited ride day-pass, is $59.
+In our travel era of Parks, Parks, and Parks, we are keen to visit American Dream’s Nickelodeon Universe indoor theme park.
+Currently, an unlimited ride day-pass is $59.
 It is close to dinner time, as we stop by American Dream.
 The day was spent visiting Paterson Great Falls National Historical Park.
-Getting a full day-pass, doesn’t make sense, but Nickelodeon Universe at American Dream has something I wish all parks offered, a Twilight Ticket.
-For the discounted price of $45, you have unlimited access to the rides, for two hours, before the park closes.
+Getting a full day-pass doesn’t make sense, but Nickelodeon Universe at American Dream has something I wish all parks offered a Twilight Ticket.
+For the discounted price of $45, you have unlimited access to the rides for two hours before the park closes.
 The Twilight Pass is the same price that we paid for an all-day, unlimited ride pass, at Nickelodeon Universe in the Mall of America in Minnesota.
-Since American Dream’s Nickelodeon theming is calling to the hyper, child-like, fangirl, within, we pay.
+Since American Dream’s Nickelodeon theming is calling to the hyper, child-like, fangirl within, we pay.

 It’s a Wednesday night.
-We share the park with a group of well-behaved teenagers, on a school trip, but otherwise, the park is fairly empty.
+We share the park with a group of well-behaved teenagers on a school trip, but otherwise, the park is fairly empty.

-Rollercoasters first, we jump on the Slime Streak.
-A steel, family coaster, Slime Streak has a more thrilling layout and larger drops, than Mall of America’s Pepsi Orange Streak.
+Roller coasters first, we jump on the Slime Streak.
+A steel, family coaster, Slime Streak has a more thrilling layout and larger drops than Mall of America’s Pepsi Orange Streak.
 Slime Streak is fun to ride once, but overall, it’s pretty jerky.

-When Nickelodeon Universe at American Dream opened, the TMNT Shellraiser, was hailed as the steepest roller coaster in the world.
+When Nickelodeon Universe at American Dream opened, the TMNT Shellraiser was hailed as the steepest roller coaster in the world.
 Though the coaster is over my thrill limit, Shannon looked forward to riding.
-Sadly the coaster has been closed for quite some time.
-There are various stories as to why the coaster no longer operates, but those who did ride it in the past, reported that when the car reached the top of the hill, the supports wildly wobbled.
+Sadly, the coaster has been closed for quite some time.
+There are various stories as to why the coaster no longer operates, but those who did ride it in the past reported that when the car reached the top of the hill, the supports wildly wobbled.
 The coaster cannot reopen until the supports are fixed.
 When that will be is unknown.

 There are two teams when it comes to the Surf Rider.
-Team, they are a roller coasters, and team, they aren’t a roller coaster and are their own type of ride.
+Team, they are a roller coaster, and team, they aren’t a roller coaster and are their own type of ride.
 Nickelodeon Universe at American Dream advertises Timmy’s Half-Pipe Havoc, Surf Rider, as a roller coaster.

 A majority of the thrill rides contained in Nickelodeon Universe at American Dream are the same as the thrill rides at the Mall of America park, with different names.